hRun/SA-haveibeenpwned/README.md

 # SA-haveibeenpwned

-A Splunk add-on providing a custom search command _haveibeenpwned_ to query Troy Hunt's haveibeenpwned API (https://haveibeenpwned.com/api/v2/) for known breaches of your (company's) domains or your friend's/family's/enemies'/hardly distantly related someone's/employee's/colleague's mail adresses.
+A Splunk® add-on providing a custom search command _haveibeenpwned_ to query Troy Hunt's haveibeenpwned API (https://haveibeenpwned.com/api/v2/) for known breaches of your (company's) domains or your friend's/family's/enemies'/hardly distantly related someone's/employee's/colleague's mail adresses.

 Please respect people's privacy and adhere to the service's acceptable use (https://haveibeenpwned.com/API/v2#AcceptableUse).